dminighin/Design-Futures-library/Learning/glossary.md

 ## Curious rituals
 https://curiousrituals.wordpress.com
-The Curious Ritual are the things which people and organizations are doing now, in our present, but for which we don’t have a shared, common and easy understanding yet.
-They may be large or small, disruptive or moderate, local or global, fast or slow.
+"The Curious Ritual are the things which people and organizations are doing now, in our present, but for which we don’t have a shared, common and easy understanding yet.
+They may be large or small, disruptive or moderate, local or global, fast or slow."
+Source: nefula.com/methodology

 ## Diegetic prototyping
 Design objects to shape and define the surrounding scenario and, consequently, its characterising elements.
 It can be used the other way around as well: defining a scenario using (or designing) its diegetic elements, thus representing a future where the design object (or objective) will be conceived and developed.

 # from trendhub.polimi.it